edgio-docs/edgio-docs/src/pages/guides/response_headers.md

   - `MISS` - The page could not be served from the cache
 - country: desc=`country_code` - where country_code is the two letter code of the country from which the request was sent.
 - xrj: desc=`route` - where route is the matched route serialized as JSON.

+## Serverless Timing {/*serverless-timing*/}

+### Cold start timing {/*serverless-cold-start-timing*/}

+To calculate the Serverless cold start timing you must take the difference between `pf` and `wt` in the `x-0-t` header. `wt` is time taken for the lambda to execute after it has started, this is can be read as the time is takes the project code to execute.
+If that seems large, evaluate the code within your project to see why this might be.

+Based on the example above, that would be `809 (pf) - 722 (wt) = 87ms`.

 ## Troubleshooting Headers {/*troubleshooting-headers*/}